Red Team/Blue Team Practice on Wdigest

 Introduction of WDigest

-WDigest.dll was introduced in the Windows XP operating system. in Windows XP, Microsoft added support for a protocol known as WDigest.
-The WDigest protocol is used for clients to send clear text credentials to Hypertext Transfer Protocol (HTTP) and Simple Authentication Security Layer (SASL) applications based on RFC 2617 and 2831.
-When the WDigest authentication protocol is enabled, clear text password is stored, where it can be at risk of theft.
+Microsoft introduced WDigest.dll in the Windows XP operating system.
+In Windows XP, Microsoft added support for a protocol known as WDigest.
+The WDigest protocol allows clients to send clear-text credentials to Hypertext Transfer Protocol (HTTP) and Simple Authentication Security Layer (SASL) applications based on RFC 2617 and 2831.
+When the WDigest authentication protocol is enabled, it stores the clear text password, where it can be at risk of theft.

 System Impacted

-The problem with WDigest is that it stores passwords in memory in clear-text and it can be extracted by using MIMIKATZ.
+The problem with WDigest is that it stores passwords in memory in clear-text, and attackers can extract them by using MIMIKATZ.
 The following OS’s are impacted: Windows 7, Windows 8, Windows 8.1, Windows Server 2008, Windows Server 2008R2, and Windows Server 2012.

 An attacker with administrator privileges can steal credentials from damaged system memory.
-Memory credentials are stored in plain text and in various hash formats.
-First, we will demonstrate how we can see the password of Windows 7 using MIMIKATZ tool as shown in the image below as it has shown the password in the clear text.
-And for this, we will following commands in MIMIKATZ tool
+Since memory credentials are stored in plain text and in various hash formats, they can be extracted easily.
+First, we will demonstrate how we can see the password of Windows 7 using the MIMIKATZ tool, as shown in the image below, where it has revealed the password in clear text.
+For this, we will use the following commands in the MIMIKATZ tool.

 privilege::debug sekurlsa::wdigest